opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

     }
     ```

-    In the preceding query, `body_field` refers to the body field of the documents in the index, on which Kendra Intelligent Ranking ranks the results.
+    In the preceding query, `body_field` refers to the body field of the documents in the index, which Kendra Intelligent Ranking uses to rank the results.
 The `body_field` is required, while the `title_field` is optional.
 1. Select **Search** and compare the results in **Result 1** and **Result 2**.